wp-plugins/snow-report/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Updated the lift tickets feature so that if a resort has no link, to display nothing (instead of an empty link)

 = 1.1 =
 * Added results caching - speeds up the display of the table by storing the results in a cache (with shortcode support)
 * Choose which columns to display - show or hide columns on a per-report basis (with shortcode support)